MohammadRuhulAmin/production_cdc_guideline/README.md

 The Database Administrator Has to provide the following privilege:

 - Global Privilege (Reload, Replication-Client, Replication-slave) [on user level]
-- local Privilege (lock table, select)
+- Object Level privileged  (lock table, select)

 if the configuration is not fulfilled, the database configuration for CDC is not ready.